Cleansing Jewel: A Neural Spelling Correction Model Built On Google OCR-ed Tibetan Manuscripts: Training, Evaluation, Results

 \subsubsection{Confidence Score Vocabulary Size}

-Next, we tuned the confidence score vocab size and experimented with three design choices of vocab sizes 101, 5 and 2.
-The OCR confidence scores are floats from 0 to 1 $(0.0, 0.10, 0.11 \ldots 1)$, so we started with a vocab size of 101.
-This vocab size allows the model to learn the difference between scores of 0.89 and 0.90.
-However, this vocab size required a large dataset to populate every score from 0 to 1.
-We then considered a vocab size of 5, where floats between 0-0.2 are mapped to 1, floats between 0.2-0.4 to 2, and so on.
+Next, we tuned the confidence score vocabulary size and experimented with three design choices of vocabulary sizes 101, 5 and 2.
+The OCR confidence scores are floats from 0 to 1 $(0.0, 0.10, 0.11 \ldots 1)$, so we started with a vocabulary size of 101.
+This vocabulary size allows the model to learn the difference between scores of 0.89 and 0.90.
+However, this vocabulary size required a large dataset to populate every score from 0 to 1.
+We then considered a vocabulary size of 5, where floats between 0-0.2 are mapped to 1, floats between 0.2-0.4 to 2, and so on.
 This method largely reduced the vocabulary size to produce less trainable weights and thus shortened the training time.
 However, doing so might have potentially oversimplified the problem as the model could no longer learn more nuanced differences between scores of 0.80 and 0.90.
-Lastly, we implemented the simplest scheme of using a vocab size of 2, where scores between 0 and 0.8 are mapped to 0 and scores bigger than 0.8 are mapped to 1, representing a binary representation of not-confident vs. confident.
+Lastly, we implemented the simplest scheme of using a vocabulary size of 2, where scores between 0 and 0.8 are mapped to 0 and scores bigger than 0.8 are mapped to 1, representing a binary representation of not-confident vs. confident.
 We chose the threshold as 0.8 because alphabets with higher 0.8 scores are generally all correct based on human validation.
 We expected the model to distinguish non-confident vs. confident alphabets, but experimentally, the model did not demonstrate apparent improvement over the original Transformer architecture.

-Having experimented with all three choices, vocab size of 101 performed the best out of the three (Table. \ref{tab:3}).
-Table. \ref{tab:4} shows the number of times that each confidence score appeared in the dataset, and we can see that each number is fully populated that enables the model to learn a rich representation of each score.
+Table. \ref{tab:3} shows the training Loss and CER with respect to different confidence score vocabulary sizes.
+Based on the Loss and CER, the vocabulary size of 101 is significantly better than that of 5 and 2.
+This indicates that 1) the Confidence Score mechanism is effective in providing meaningful information to the model, 2) the nuanced signals in confidence scores ranging between 0-1.0 provided by the OCR system are important, and 3) the vocabulary sizes of 5 and 2 are not expressive enough in capturing the general confidence-trend in these scores.

 Finally, we chose a maximum sentence length of 512 and batch size of 2048 as they are the optimal parameters presented in the original Transformer paper.